kserve/kserve/python/kfserving/docs/KFServingClient.md

 ## patch
-> patch(name, kfservice, namespace=None, watch=False, timeout_seconds=600)
+> patch(name, inferenceservice, namespace=None, watch=False, timeout_seconds=600)

-Patch the created KFService in the specified namespace.
+Patch the created InferenceService in the specified namespace.

 Note that if you want to set the field from existing value to `None`, `patch` API may not work, you need to use [replace](#replace) API to remove the field value.